wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 this.state.isSaving;
 ```

-You'll have to remember to use use `strictObject` every time you assign to `this.state`, but it can really save you from some headaches if you remember to use it.
+You'll have to remember to use `strictObject` every time you assign to `this.state`, but it can really save you from some headaches if you remember to use it.
 Nobody likes getting `undefined` when they expect a real value.

 For TypeScript, you should make a tagged union type instead, which can catch your type errors at compile time, before your code is even run: